trailheadapps/ebikes-lwc/README.md

     1. Navigate back to **Settings** in Setup.
     1. Under **Experience Management Settings**, enable **Enable ExperienceBundle Metadata API**.

-1. Configure the Community metadata file with the following steps:
+1. Configure the Experience Cloud site metadata file with the following steps:

     1. Edit the `force-app/main/default/sites/E_Bikes.site-meta.xml` file.
     1. Replace the value between the `<siteAdmin>` tags with your Playground username.